UranusYu/MusicCopilot/README.md

 python gradio_agent.py --config config.yaml
 ```

-No need to set .env file when selecting Gradio interaction, but it supports OpenAI key only.
+No .env file setup is required for Gradio interaction selection, but it does support only the OpenAI key.

 ## Citation